-Sometimes it all gets a bit much.
-The throngs of people at Covent Garden, queuing to get into Soho’s newest dining hotspot, crowding around paintings at the latest must-see exhibition at the National Gallery.
-Fortunately for Londoners, there are plenty of places to get away from all that – without ever leaving the M25.
+Sometimes it all gets a bit much – especially now London is back at nearly full tilt.
+Fortunately for us locals, there are plenty of places to get away from all that – without ever leaving the M25.

 While the trail is actively maintained, interference is kept to a minimum and it feels like a slice of overgrown wilderness in the middle of the city, even if the noise of traffic never quite fades.

 In a way, its appeal lies as much in the slightly grittier urban landmarks dotted along the path.
 Perhaps most striking is the giant green spriggan sculpture peeking out from an alcove near the disused Crouch End station.

 A notoriously mischievous creature rumoured to steal children, the sculpture is apparently inspired Stephen King’s short story Crouch End and makes a slightly spooky neighbour for the nearby primary school.

 The tunnels along the stretch between Finsbury Park and Crouch End are also a favourite destination for local graffiti artists and regularly feature new pieces – some impressive, some decidedly less so.
 For those keen on a bit of adventure, there’s a halfpipe along the trail and some bike jumps just off the path near Highgate Library.The trail is not continuous: walking west from Finsbury Park, you eventually come upon the Highgate Tunnels, once part of the station and now closed to pedestrians.